stjudecloud/mtsg/dnanexus/mtsg/README.md

 operations are multithreaded, meaning that adding more CPUs can improve performance.

-The following table is an example of price vs performance for 652 - 11 filtered samples with `mem1_ssd1_x{2,4,8,16}` instances (as of 2018-08-08).
+The following table is an example of price vs performance for 652 - 11 filtered samples using `azure:mem1_ssd1_x{2,4,8,16}` instances (as of 2018-08-08).

 | cpus |  read | mutmat | total |    cost |
 |-----:|------:|-------:|------:|--------:|